Online Pharmacy: Save yourself a phone call - refill your UW Health pharmacy prescription with a few clicks of your computer's mouse.

 - Tell our pharmacists which refill option you prefer: pick-up, delivery or delivery by mail.

 Immunizations: Protect yourself from illness with immunizations.
-UW Health pharmacists are certified to provide immunizations against influenza and shingles.
+UW Health pharmacists are certified to provide immunizations against influenza, shingles, tetanus, diphtheria and pertussis.

 One-on-One Private Teaching: Our pharmacists offer complete counseling services, including medication teaching guides and free, private consultation.
 In addition to a prescription label, we print a drug information form for you, providing details specific to your medication.